Terms & Conditions

 By purchasing a ticket (or tickets) for the Wilkswood Roots Reggae Festival you are agreeing to the terms & conditions outlined herein.

 TICKET TERMS & CONDITIONS

-1. Your ticket is non-transferable unless by written agreement with the organisers.
+1. Your ticket is non-refundable and non-transferable unless by written agreement with the organisers.

 2. The artist and performer line-up and all billed attractions may be subject to change at any time without notice.